 Phil Inglima is a partner in Crowell & Moring's White Collar & Regulatory Enforcement Group.
 He has litigated a broad range of criminal and civil matters in trial and appellate courts, with an emphasis on criminal frauds and parallel civil and regulatory enforcement proceedings.
-He also has substantial experience in handling congressional investigations and professional responsibility proceedings.
-His clients have ranged from public corporations to individuals and closely-held entities.
-In recent years, he has represented clients in several of the most prominent federal white collar controversies.
+Phil frequently conducts internal investigations for corporations, with recent efforts focusing on the Foreign Corrupt Practices Act, the Federal False Claims Act, procurement fraud, bribery, false statements, and potential environmental crimes.
+He has counseled companies in the development and implementation of compliance programs, and has guided clients through regulatory reporting and disclosure processes.
+He also has extensive experience in handling congressional investigations and professional responsibility proceedings.
+In high-stakes, high profile matters, he has achieved outstanding results for a wide variety of corporate and individual clients over the past 25 years.

 - Appointment as Delegee Independent Consultant, approved by the Department of Justice and Securities and Exchange Commission, to investigate suspect transactions in connection with the Consent entered in settlement of Securities and Exchange Commission v.
 American International Group, Inc. (AIG), No. 1:04CV2070 (D.D.C.).

-A 1984 graduate of Georgetown University's College of Arts & Sciences and a 1988 graduate of its Law Center, Phil remains actively involved in the University's alumni affairs.
+A 1984 graduate of Georgetown University's College of Arts & Sciences and a 1988 graduate of Georgetown Law Center, Phil remains actively engaged in the Georgetown community.
 From 2006 to 2008, he served as President of Georgetown's Alumni Association and a member of the University's Board of Directors.
-He also is an Adjunct Professor at Georgetown Law Center, where he teaches a course in Federal White Collar Crime.
+He also has served as an adjunct professor at Georgetown Law Center, teaching a course in Federal White Collar Crime.

 Phil began his career as law clerk to the Honorable June L. Green of the U.S. District Court for the District of Columbia.
-He is a member of the state and federal bars of DC, New York and New Jersey, and the U.S. Supreme Court.
-Phil is also an active volunteer in the DC Bar, having chaired the Criminal Law steering committee, the Council on Sections and the Nominations Committee.
+He is a member of the state and federal bars of D.C., New York, and the U.S. Supreme Court.
+Phil has been an active volunteer in the D.C.
+Bar, having chaired the Criminal Law steering committee, the Council on Sections and the Nominations Committee.
 He is a member of The Barristers and The Lawyers Club of Washington.

 Phil and his wife and three children reside in the District of Columbia.